balancify-app/web/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 _Please describe your PR here._ Why is this change required?
-What problem does it
+What problem does it?

 ## Added Dependencies